 Snow On Your Roof

-Snow can be quite deceiving when it comes to weight.
+Snow can be quite deceiving when it comes to its weight.
 The type of snow and the amount of water saturation varies dramatically.
-As a general rule you can estimate that one cubic foot of snow will weigh about 19 to 20 pounds.
-Or in Canada a 30 cm x 30 cm x 30 cm cube is about 9 kg.
+As a general rule, you can estimate that one cubic foot of snow will weigh about 19 to 20 pounds.
+Alternatively, in Canada a 30 cm x 30 cm x 30 cm cube is about 9 kg.

-That being said, if you have an area that is 10 ft x 10 ft x 1 ft thick that would be about the same as the average compact car sitting on your roof.
+That being said, if you have an area of 10 ft x 10 ft x 1 ft thick and would be about the same as the average compact car sitting on your roof.
 It is always a good idea to watch for excessive snow and uneven snow loads on your roof.
-If you have metal roofing you also need to be mindful of where that snow build up will slide off.
-Snow breaks on roofs can help prevent the snow from sliding off on to driveways and walkways but they are only effective to a point.
+If you have metal roofing, you also need to be mindful of where that snow builds up and will slide off.
+Snow breaks, on roofs can help prevent the snow from sliding off on to driveways and walkways, but they are only effective to a certain point.
 Having a ton or more snow suddenly landing on your car can cause a lot of damage.
-Or worse if it was to slide off and hit a person.
+Conversely, worse if it was to slide off and hit a person.

 There are a variety of products on the market to help folks remove snow safely from the ground.
 If your roof is too high, it is a good idea to have these areas checked regularly, when conditions allow, to ensure there is no damage caused by the snow or ice damming.